-Instead of paying by check, you can pay your monthly plan premium with your credit card.
-If you wish to sign up to use your credit card to pay your monthly plan premium please call Customer Service.
+Instead of paying by check, you can pay your late enrollment penalty with your credit card.
+If you wish to sign up to use your credit card to pay your late enrollment penalty please call Customer Service.

-Option 4: Having your plan premium taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-Please contact Customer Service to notify us of your premium payment option choice or if you'd like to change your existing option.
+Changing the way you pay your Part D late enrollment penalty.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+Please contact Customer Service to notify us of your payment option choice or if you'd like to change your existing option.
 (You can find our phone number on the cover of this booklet.)

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the first day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first day of the month.
 If we have not received your payment by the first day of the month, we will send you a delinquency notice.
-In addition, we have the right to pursue collection of these premium amounts you owe.
+In addition, we have the right to pursue collection of these penalty amounts you owe.

-If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.